tkhong9/CSCI3100-Project/README.md

 ### Backend

 The project is developed in PHP with MySQL.
-It is hosted on Amazon Web Services (AWS) and we use XAMPP and phpMyadmin to handle the databse.
+It is hosted on Amazon Web Services (AWS) and we use XAMPP and phpMyadmin to handle the database.
 Here is the database structure:

 Database name: unisched